10-3-pursuit/project-youtube-clone/README.md

 1. When a user clicks on a displayed video, they should be brought to a new page with a new URL specific to that video.
 This is the video's Show page.
 1. On the Show page, the user should be able to see a larger version of the video and be able to play it.
 1. On the Show page, a form should exist with two fields: name and comment.
 When a user fills out the form and submits it, A comment should appear on the page.
 1. If a user leaves either the name or comment field blank, an error message should be shown and a comment should not be created.
+Do not simply use the `required` attribute for the input.
+Instead, create an actual message.
 1. React Router v6.2.1 should be used to navigate views/pages.
 1. Responsive CSS should be used.
 You may, optionally, use [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)